 8.3.5.14.3 When generated

 This primitive is generated by the PHY for the local MAC entity to indicate that the receive state machine has completed a reception with or without errors.
-When a signal extension is present, the primitive is generated at the end of the signal extension.
+When reception is completed without error, the primitive is generated after the PHY has delivered the last bit of the received PSDU to the MAC.
+When receiving UL multi-user PPDUs that were received without error, the primitive is generated after the PHY has delivered the last bit of each of the received PSDUs to the MAC.
+When a signal extension is present, the primitive is generated at or after the end of the signal extension.

 TGme editor: in Figure 10-25, change “D2 = D1 + aAirPropagationTime” to “D2 = aAirPropagationTime”